• Body Lift Cost in Baltimore

-• Body lift complications & revisions
+• Lower Body lift complications & revisions

 36% of all patients who undergo a Body lift procedure will have a complication.